netgroup-polito/edge-infrastructure-ansible/README.md

-# Setting up and edge-to-cloud infrastructure with Ansible
+# Setting up an edge-to-cloud infrastructure with Ansible

 This software repository contains some scripts to setup an edge-to-cloud infrastructure, which is made by:
 - a variable number of **edge nodes**, equipped with a lightweight flavor of Kubernetes (K3s)